Lamby777/RC-Homes/README.md

 # Installation

-Run `./gradlew build` to build the plugin.
-The jar file will be in `./build/libs/`.
+Run `./gradlew shadowJar` to build the plugin.
+The jar file will be at `./build/libs/lib-all.jar`.

+Still need to figure out how to make this simpler.
+Sorry.